pedro-vicente/NCSA_Mosaic/README.md

 sudo apt-get install qt5-default qtcreator
 ```

-The source code assumes the existence of the file 'config.h' at root, genereated by GNU automake.
+The source code assumes the existence of the filsudo apt-get install libxmu-headerse 'config.h' at root, genereated by GNU automake.
 This file includes several pre-processor macros but is not needed for the Qt build, and can be generated with

 ```
 touch config.h